4imerick/bank-card/README.md

 # **Bank Card**

-The **Bank Card** project is a potential design of a banking application where you can manage your credit card limits.
+The **Bank Card** project is a design of a banking application where you can manage the bank card payments limits of your bank card.

 ## **Setup**